 Jed has litigated cases across the country.
 He has served as trial counsel in state and federal courts, and has extensive experience in mediation and arbitration.
 Jed has been named an IP Star by Managing Intellectual Property and as among the top trademark lawyers in California by World Trademark Review has also recognized Jed as among the top lawyers for trademark disputes both nationally and in California by World Trademark Review 1000, and recently named Jed to its Global Leaders list.

 Jed received his B.A. in English in 1992 with highest honors from the University of California, Santa Barbara, where he was elected Phi Beta Kappa.
 He received his J.D. cum laude from Santa Clara University in 1995.
-While in law school, Jed served on the Honors Moot Court Board and was admitted to the Order of Barristers.
-He also served as a Judicial Extern to the Honorable Judge James Ware, in the United States District Court for the Northern District of California.
+In law school, Jed served as a Judicial Extern to the Honorable Judge James Ware, in the United States District Court for the Northern District of California.

 Jed has handled all variety of trademark disputes—from routine trademark enforcement matters to hard-fought litigation in federal court—for well-known brand owners such as Symantec, Google and Twitter.